benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 ## Creating the Network and Genesis Block

-This screenshot shows Running puppeth, naming my network BenjaminCoin, and selecting the option to configure a new genesis block.
+This screenshot shows running puppeth, and naming my network BenjaminCoin, and selecting the option to configure a new genesis block.

 ![Screenshot: setting up network in Puppeth](https://github.com/benjaminweymouth/Blockchain-Work/blob/main/POA%20Development%20Chain/Screenshots/benjamincoin/Capture1.PNG)